 October 2 is the birthday of one of the greatest practitioners of nonviolence, Mohandas Gandhi.
-It is also World Farm Animals Day, a celebration launched nearly two decades ago to stop the suffering inflicted upon billions of terrified animals who are beaten, crippled, and killed on factory farms and in slaughterhouses around the globe—all for nothing more than a fleeting taste of their flesh.
+It is also World Farm Animals Day, a celebration launched nearly four decades ago to stop the suffering inflicted upon billions of terrified animals who are beaten, crippled, and killed on factory farms and in slaughterhouses around the globe—all for nothing more than a fleeting taste of their flesh.

 Called the Mahatma (“Great Soul”), Gandhi taught that nonviolence begins with what we eat.
 “To my mind,” he said, “I hold that the more helpless a creature, the more entitled it is to protection by man from the cruelty of man.”